lkesteloot/unsong/unsong.md

 ## Interlude נ: CHANGELOG

-[High Holy Days bonus Interlude.
+[open-bracket]High Holy Days bonus Interlude.
 Not exactly canon.]

 PATCH 5776.11 IS NOW COMPLETE.
 WORK HAS BEGUN ON PATCH 5777.0.
 HERE IS A FINAL CHANGELOG FOR PATCH 5776.11: